byu-cpe/ComputingBootCamp/website/_modules/pythonEnvs.md

 - A possible shortcoming of the `venv` approach is that there is no real environment manager.
 As mentioned, environments can live anywhere - there is no central repo or controller for your environments; there is no way to list them or manage them.
 You just remember where they are to activate them.
 - As a result it is simple and super easy to use, but other approaches do provide some capabilities to help manage your environments if that is deemed important.
     - One is `pyenv` a github project you can download and build.
 When it installs a new python version for an environment on your machine it compiles it from sources.
 It then provides facilities to manage your environments and make it easy to switch between them.
 It may be useful or it may be overkill, depending on what you need.
-    - Another is `conda`, which will be covered next so keep reading.
+    - Others are `conda` and `uv`, which will be covered next so keep reading.

+# Using uv

+`uv` is a newer Python package and program manager written in Rust.
+It includes `venv`, can install isolated Python versions on its own (versus `venv`, which can only use already installed versions), and includes a linter/formatter (`ruff`) and type checker/language server (`ty`) via included extensions (`uvx`).
+It is extremely fast and easy to use and has [very good documentation](https://docs.astral.sh/uv/).

 # Using Conda
 `Conda` was developed by the developers of `numpy`.
 The web suggests it was done to solve problems that python, venv, and pip alone could not handle.
 And, it works with other languages besides python, something the `numpy` developers thought important.